MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   scheduler with automated restart/recovery etc at
                   some point.

+MDFILCHK.txt    - Check dataset names provided via sysin to see if
+                  they are using more than 13 extents (mvs38j has a max of 16 extents) and if the dataset does exceed that kick off a batch job to resolve the issue.

 MMPF.txt        - Marks Message Processing Facility
 MMPF_user_manual.odt - User manual for MMPF.
                   Marks message processing facility; I got sick of